edsml-hs1623/ml-takehome/README.md

 The following components are currently stubbed out and ready for implementation:

+**LLM Fine Tuning & Orchestration**
+  - **GPT-2/LLaMA Fine Tuning**: Custom models for domain-specific summarization and matching
+  - **LangChain Integration**: Advanced LLM orchestration and chaining
+  - **OpenAI API**: GPT models for enhanced text understanding and generation

+	**Note**: These advanced features are not implemented in the current version due to hardware constraints (limited GPU memory and compute resources).
+The current implementation focuses on CPU-optimized, lightweight models for accessibility.

 **Configuration Management** (`app/utils/config.py`)
   - Environment-based configuration (dev/staging/prod)
   - Model parameter configuration (Whisper model size, KeyBERT settings)